farhiongit/message-in-the-bottle/README.md

 ||Is closed             | `BOTTLE_IS_CLOSED`                  | `bottle_is_closed`
 ||Get buffer capacity   | `BOTTLE_CAPACITY`                   | `bottle_capacity`

-The following text uses the macro-like style but the equivalent C-like style can be used instead.
+The following text uses the macro-like style but the equivalent C-like style can be used as well.

 ## Declaration (allocation) of bottles

+ Bottles can be created either dynamically or with an automatically allocation.

 ### Creation of a bottle, dynamically

 > BOTTLE (*T*) \* **BOTTLE_CREATE** (*T*, [size_t capacity = UNBUFFERED])
 >
-> *The second argument is optional and defaults to `UNBUFFERED` (see below).*
+> *The second argument is optional and defaults to `UNBUFFERED` (see **Buffered message queue** above).*

 To transport messages of type *T*, `BOTTLE_CREATE` creates a pointer to a dynamically allocated message queue.